fastoch/JavaScript_DaveGray/README.md

 see file `chapter3.js`

 >[!important]
->methods require the use of parentheses while properties don't
+>Methods require the use of parentheses at the end to be called into action, whereas properties don't.

 @22/475